Welcome to Captain’s Den

 What are the benefits of massage?

 Massage is used by people for a variety of reasons.
-Some use it to simply relax and unwind, while others have regular massage to help them manage or cope with specific physical, mental or emotional problems.
+Some use it to simply relax and unwind, while others have regular massage to help them manage specific physical, mental or emotional concerns.
 Many aspiring and professional athletes have massage before and after training and competing, in order to stay in optimum condition and aid recovery.

 There is a growing body of evidence to suggest that massage can be effective in helping to treat certain chronic conditions, such as fibromyalgia and low back pain.
-In guidelines produced in 2009 by the National Institute for Health and Clinical Excellence (NICE), manual therapies – including massage – are recommended for the early management of persistent, non-specific low back pain.
+2012; Cochrane Clinical Answers linked by the National Institute for Health and Clinical Excellence (NICE). manual therapies – including massage – are recommended for the early management of persistent, non-specific low back pain.
 Further information and reference click here

 Bookings can be taken by appointment only.

 As a small home based business, Captain’s Den offers bespoke treatments for each client.
-Jan has knowledge, skills and experience to provide expert quality consultation, treatment and after care advice.
-Time is scheduled in on booking, so give yourself and extra 15 minutes at least for this beneficial therapy session.
-Captain’s Den will not rush your treatment or cut time to get the next client in (Pending client being on time for their appointment).
+Jan has knowledge, skills and experience to provide expert quality consultation, treatment and self care advice.

 By choosing a massage therapist who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
 They will also be listed on our Complementary Healthcare Therapist Register, as massage is considered a form of complementary healthcare.